 We support women living in Coventry and Warwickshire and our team of specialist staff have a caring and non-judgemental approach and there are a range of ways in which we can support you:

 Online Support Services – Our friendly online staff are here to listen to you via email at email@example.com and text message on 07860 027573.
 They offer information, signposting and emotional support and can also tell you more about other Safeline services.

 Counselling and other Therapies – Our counsellors provide a safe and confidential space where you can explore your thoughts and feelings in a range of ways.
-We offer different types of face-to-face counselling, Dramatherapy and ecotherapy (with nature).
+We offer different types of face-to-face counselling and art therapy.

 ISVA Service: Supporting and Reporting – Our ISVA team provide independent emotional and practical support and assistance to anyone who has experienced sexual violence and who is either thinking about reporting the crimes to the police or have already given a statement.
 They make sure you have the best possible advice, information, access to services and support that you need and can act as an advocate for you when dealing with other agencies such as the police.
 People who have used our ISVA service say things like ‘I couldn’t believe all they things did to help me’ – find out more on the ISVA page.

 We are a charity and we are able to offer our services to you for free because of the way we are funded.
 If you want to support the work that we do donate to Safeline now or find out more about fundraising for us.Counselling & Therapy » ISVA Service » Support groups » Training »